Amnesty seeks international probe to end Philippine killings

-MANILA, Philippines (AP) - Amnesty International has urgently called for international pressure and an immediate U.N. investigation to help end what it says are possible crimes against humanity in the Philippine president’s bloody anti-drug crackdown.
+MANILA, Philippines (AP) - Amnesty International urgently called for international pressure and an immediate U.N. investigation to help end what it says are possible crimes against humanity in the Philippine president’s bloody anti-drug crackdown.

-The London-based rights watchdog says in a study released Monday that extrajudicial killings in President Rodrigo Duterte’s 3-year-old campaign remain rampant and the scale of abuses has reached “the threshold of crimes against humanity.”
+The London-based rights watchdog said in a study released Monday that extrajudicial killings in President Rodrigo Duterte’s 3-year-old campaign remain rampant and the scale of abuses has reached “the threshold of crimes against humanity.”

+About 6,600 people, most of them accused of petty drug crimes, have been killed in the crackdown Duterte launched as his centerpiece project when he took office in mid-2016.
+But nongovernment groups claim a much higher death toll, including many suspects killed by motorcycle-riding gunmen human rights groups suspect were financed by police officers.

+There was no immediate government reaction to Amnesty’s report but Duterte and the police have denied any authorization of extrajudicial killings.
+Duterte, however, has repeatedly threatened drug suspects with death in televised speeches and encouraged law enforcers to shoot suspects who fight back.
+He has warned the crackdown would be more dangerous for suspects in the final three years of his six-year term.

-It says Bulacan province has become “the country’s bloodiest killing field” after some officers were transferred there from the Manila metropolis, which used to be the “epicenter of killings.”
+Amnesty said Bulacan province north of the capital has become “the country’s bloodiest killing field” after some officers involved in the crackdown were transferred there from the Manila metropolis, which used to be the “epicenter of killings.”

-The Duterte administration denies it has a policy allowing extrajudicial killings, although he has repeatedly threatened drug dealers with death.
-About 6,600 people have died in the crackdown, and most were suspected of petty drug crimes.
+“Within marginalised communities, police continue to kill with total impunity, fueling a pervasive climate of fear in cities, towns and neighbourhoods,” Amnesty said in its study.
+“The reliance on violent and repressive policies continues to perpetuate human rights violations and abuses in the country.”

+The group said it investigated 20 drug-related incidents in which 27 people were killed across Bulacan from May 2018 to last April by interviewing witnesses, families of the dead, local officials and rights activists.

 Copyright © 2019 The Washington Times, LLC.